The Seattle Times Store | Art & Photo Prints

 • Sunlight streams into Pike Place Market as Seattleites get a break from gloomy skies and rain.
 (Ken Lambert / The Seattle Times)

-Seattle sunshine
+Seattle Sunshine

 • Separated by more than a few feet, the US Navy Blue Angels fly in tight formation.
 (Greg Gilbert / The Seattle Times)